jtandy13/DBA_DropAllUserCreatedStatistics.sql/Readme.md

 # DBA_DropAllUserCreatedStatistics.sql

-User created statistics are easy to identify from the sys.statistics.
+User created statistics are easy enough to identify from the sys.stats system view on any database.
 Just use the user_created column; it's either a 1 or a zero.
-From there we are just gathering the schema name, object name, and statistics name in oder to create the dynamic sql string.
-Once assembled, it is executed.
+From there we are just gathering the schema name, object name, and statistics name in order to create the dynamic sql string.
+Once assembled, we can execute the drop.

-The loop teminates once the sql string has a Null value.
+The loop teminates once there are no more user created statistics.